Today, friends, I’m sharing two techniques that are semi-essential to raw food meals:

-Nut pates are one of the first things I teach new clients (and rawcurious friends) how to make at home.
-Why?
-Because they’re quick, delicious, and oh-so-versatile: you can use them in everything from wraps to sandwiches to salads to vegetable napoleons.
-Brimming with heart healthy fats and protein, they’re also a fun alternative to other soft spreads, like hummus, cream cheese, or refried beans.
+Nut pates are one of the first raw recipes I learned.
+They’re quick, delicious, and oh-so-versatile: you can use them in everything from wraps to sandwiches to salads to vegetable napoleons.
+They’re also a fun alternative to other soft spreads, like hummus, cream cheese, or refried beans.

 What’s the difference between a nut pate and a nut cheese?
 Not much, except for consistency.
 I think of thicker mixtures as pates; when you add more water (and make them softer), I think they begin to resemble cream cheese or even soft goat’s cheese.

-When I make nut cheeses, I always add a lot of lemon; this, to me, brings out the slightly sharp, tart taste I remember from regular cheese (it’s been a while, folks, so I’m not sure how accurate that memory is).
-I also feel free to add herbs, sun dried tomatoes, dill, black pepper, or whatever other kinds of mix-ins I’m in the mood for.
+When I make nut cheeses, I always add lemon for a hint of tartness.
+I also add herbs, sun dried tomatoes, dill, black pepper, or whatever other kinds of mix-ins I’m in the mood for.

-Tonight’s cheese recipe was one of my all time favorites: cashew ricotta with sun dried tomatoes and basil–AKA raw pizza cheese!
-It was Melissa who first noted that this cheese tastes a lot like pizza on a spoon.
-Pizza is, of course, another food I haven’t had in quite a long time, but I suspect she’s right.
-Regardless, this cheese is delicious, easy, and can be served in so many ways: stacked between layers of tomatoes and basil in a “napoleon,” in wraps as shown, or on top of zucchini pasta.
+Tonight’s cheese recipe was one of my all time favorites: cashew ricotta with sun dried tomatoes and basil–AKA, raw pizza cheese!
+(It was Melissa who first noted that this cheese tastes a lot like pizza on a spoon.)
+This cheese is delicious, easy, and can be served in so many ways: stacked between layers of tomatoes and basil in a “napoleon,” in wraps as shown, or on top of zucchini pasta.

 Step one: de-vein the collard leave by slicing off the bottom of the stalk in a V formation and running your knife over the rest of the stalk to flatten the leaf, like so: